caedm/cabs/README.md

 When developing the agent, use `./control.py restart` to restart the cabs agent on all running Docker containers.
 If you make changes to the Dockerfile for the agent, use `./control.py build` to rebuild the image and stop all containers running the old image.

+## Release Notes

+### v12142016-2

+Bug Fixes:
+1)  Passwords with colons

+New Features:
+1)  The agent talks with the RGS Tester.
+If the tester can't log in to  a blade, it is disabled by "auto-it".
+The rgsconnect agent if it finds itself in this state will first attempt to restart the rgs sender service to rectify the problem.
+If the tester then finds the system working on the next round of tests, then the blade is re-enabled.
+If the tester still can't log in on the next round of tests, it will send a reboot command to the agent service.
+This feature has been working beautifully on the Linux systems for multiple semesters now without any ill effects.

+2) The agent can have modules loaded to test for broken conditions.
+If a broken condition is found, the agent can tell the broker to not have anyone visit that machine.
+The modules can include code to rectify the problem if desired.

+Notes from the developer:

+install.exe should start the agent running right away, but it wasn't doing it for me.
+The service did start automatically after I rebooted though.
+Alternatively, you can run `sc start cabs_agent` from a command prompt to start it immediately.

+The agent writes logs to the Local System user's APPDATA folder.
+On my VM, the location was C:\Windows\System32\config\systemprofile\AppData\Roaming\cabsagent.log.
+By default on Windows, the log level is set to WARNING (so there shouldn't be anything in the log if all is well).
+If you edit \Program Files\CABS\Agent\cabsagent.conf and set Log_Level to INFO (and then restart the cabs agent service), the agent will log every time it sends a heartbeat which could be handy if you're not sure whether or not it's working.

+Oh, and one more thing: I don't think the install.exe file will work unless they uninstall the existing agent first (fixing that could be on the todo list).
+Running
+\Program Files\CABS\Agent\uninstall.exe should do it, but they should check the Agent folder and delete any files that uninstall.exe doesn't take care of.